What is Total Offensive Efficiency and how is it computed?

 a bad role player.

-COMMENT: He made nice incremental improvement this year.
-He improved his shooting tremendously
+COMMENT: He has made nice incremental improvement this year.
+He still isn't much of a shooter, but seems

-COMMENT: An improvement over Burleson.
-He is another mediocre shooter at the PG position,
+COMMENT: Not a star, but a huge improvement over Burleson.
+Another mediocre shooter at the PG position,

 but seems to distribute the ball well and has a decent handle.

-COMMENT: McKnight took on more of a scoring mentality this year.
+COMMENT: McKnight has taken on more of a scoring mentality this year.
 However, his overall numbers

-did not improve substantially due to less efficiency distributing the ball.
-He has talent, but
+have not improved substantially due to less efficiency distributing the ball.

 COMMENT: I didn't think he could play last year and he has done nothing to give me a second thought